Moving to Spain to work? Find out if you need a visa or permit to work in Spain, and the procedures for applying for your Spanish work permit.

 You must also fulfill certain conditions, for example, you must:

-- possess an au pair agreement between you and the host family setting out details of the work and financial recompense, and
+- possess an au pair agreement between you and the host family setting out details of the work and salary, and

 - have proof that you can support yourself as well as medical cover.